 Why is AYSO offering “fall only” registration?

 Despite our best scheduling efforts, for the Spring season our children are sometimes confronted with conflicts among soccer/baseball/softball/lacrosse practices and games, as well as other activities.
-To help address the activity overload and field stress for the Spring season, players in the U-10, U-12, U-14, U16 and U19 Programs will have the opportunity to register for both the Fall and Spring seasons, or the Fall only at the annual AYSO registration in the Spring.
+To help address the activity overload and field stress for the Spring season, players in the U-10, U-12, U-14, U16 and U19 Programs will have the opportunity to register for both the Fall and Spring seasons, or the Fall only.
 This will relieve the players and parents from the daunting proposition of juggling their multiple commitments.

 Will teams be reformatted in the Spring?